scalawithcats/scala-with-cats/src/pages/monoids/applications.md

 ### Distributed Systems

 In a distributed system,
-different machines may end up with a different views of data.
+different machines may end up with different views of data.
 For example,
 one machine may receive an update that other machines did not receive.
 We would like to reconcile these different views,